 Many rooms offer ocean views while junior suites have kitchenettes.
 Residential-style studios and suites in a more private area of the hotel are also available for stays of any length.
 As an added benefit there are no resort fees.

 La Jolla Cove Directions

-Type La Jolla Cove into Google Maps, and it will pop up, but the actual address is 1100 Coast Blvd, La Jolla, CA 92037.
+Type La Jolla Cove into Google Maps and it will pop up but you can use the above for an actually address.

 It will take about 15 minutes to reach La Jolla Cove from the I-5 freeway.